dromelo/PartialDRSBuilder/README.md

 # PartialDRSBuilder
 The partial DRS builder tool receives a natural language sentence and translates it into a Partial DRS.

+## Query Ontology

+Query Ontology (QueryOntology.rdf) represents the natural language concepts conveyed by the questions used to query the DBLP RDF knowledge base.

 ## Question Dataset

 The dataset-100questions.tsv is organized as follows: